Hurricane Maria's power outages are larger than Sandy and Katrina

 For example, the 2003 blackouts in the Northeast US affected about 30 million people, but the power was restored within a few days.
 That incident caused the loss of 592 million customer-hours of electricity, according to Rhodium Group, making it the eighth-largest blackout in US history.

-Puerto Rico has a smaller population – about 3.4 million – but the blackout has lasted for a much longer stretch of time.
-As of Thursday, just 26% of households had power restored, according to data from the Puerto Rico Electric Power Authority (PREPA).
+As of Thursday, just 26% of households had power restored, according to the Puerto Rico Electric Power Authority.

-PREPA, a state-owned utility, filed for bankruptcy in July, is $9 billion in debt and is struggling to recover from the hurricane outages.
+The state-owned utility filed for bankruptcy in July, is $9 billion in debt and is struggling to recover from the hurricane outages.
 Not coincidentally, several of the top 10 blackouts in US history involve Puerto Rico, including Maria and Irma this year and Hurricane Georges in 1998.

-Whitefish Energy, a two-year-old utility firm with ties to the Trump administration, was awarded a $300 million contract from PREPA last week to help restore the country’s power grid.
-The huge contract to a small company has led to questions and criticism from Puerto Rican politicians.
+Whitefish Energy, a two-year-old utility firm with ties to the Trump administration, was awarded a $300 million contract to help restore the country’s power grid.
+The huge contract to a small company has drawn questions and criticism.

 The Virgin Islands, with a much smaller population, has similarly struggled to restore power since Hurricane Maria.
 As of October 22, just 14.9% of customers had power, according to the U.S. Virgin Islands Water and Power Authority.
 That includes about 71% without power on St. Thomas, 98.4% without power on St. Croix and 100% without power on St. John.